soheil-zz/UIPillsView/README.md

 UIPillsView
 ===========

-Pills view for iOS, given an array of strings it generates a view with a cloud of pill-shaped tags.
+Pills view for iOS, given an array of strings it generates a scrollable view with a cloud of pill-shaped tags.

 Example
 =======